€3000 = 60 x €50

 Paris2Nice Bagpacking Weekend.
 We have organised a weekend of bagpacking at a local SuperValu store.
 All proceeds from the bagpacking will be divided proportionally among the charities of the cyclists that help out during the bagpacking weekend.

 Bespoke Charity Team Jersey.
 Each charity team also receives a charity jersey that they wear on the second day of the cycle.
 You and your charity team members can work together to sell sponsorship onto your team jersey and once you have sold your sponsorship, Paris2Nice will take care of the design and production of the jersey for you.
-Below please find some examples from last year.

 Fundraising On Your Own: